-The partnership uses Schedule K-1 to report your share of the partnership's income, credits, deductions, etc. Keep it for your records.
+The partnership uses Schedule K-1 to report your share of the partnership's income, deductions, credits, etc. Keep it for your records.
 Do not file it with your tax return.
 The partnership has filed a copy with the IRS.